 “Food systems” has become the term around which issues of agriculture, nutrition and food security are now being framed.
 But what is a food system?
 Here I flesh out the details of the conceptual model we are using to underpin the work of Foresight4Food.

 The attention to food systems is for good reason.
 The 2008 food price crisis sparked much concern over global food security.
 However, the concept of food security tended to be narrowly associated with ensuring people have access to enough food in terms of calories, leaving aside a much wider set of food issues.
 We now more clearly recognise the “triple-burden” of malnutrition that involves under-nutrition, micronutrient deficiencies and overnutrition.
 Globally we have an unhealthy imbalance between producing and consuming too much calorie-dense food and not enough nutrient-rich food.
 The alarming increase in numbers of overweight and obese people, and the associated rise in rates of non-communicable diseases is one of the consequences.
-Meanwhile, food production is a major contributor to green-house gases, biodiversity loss, and natural resource degradation, yet despite this pressure on limited resources, 30% of food is lost or wasted.
+Meanwhile, food production is a major contributor to green-house gases, biodiversity loss, and natural resource degradation, yet despite this pressure on limited resources, it is estimated that a third of food is lost or wasted.
 These are interlinked problems requiring systemic solutions and a transformation in how our food systems operate.

 Let’s back up a moment and consider what we mean by a system.
 Using classic systems thinking, a system consists of a set of interacting components that transform inputs into outputs/outcomes.
 A system has a boundary that distinguishes it from the environment in which it operates.
 Feedback loops between the internal components (sub-systems) and between the system and its wider environment underpin how the system behaves and evolves.
 Food systems involve the interplay of human and natural systems and as such are complex adaptive systems.
 This means they have high degrees of complexity, uncertainty and adaptiveness and may evolve in ways that cannot be entirely predicted and controlled through human endeavour.